 Introduction

-The implantation of a drug-eluting stent (DES) is now considered the standard approach for percutaneous coronary intervention1.
-While the addition of a drug-eluting polymer to the coronary stent marked a major advance in reducing restenosis, the lifelong presence of a durable polymer (DP) in a coronary artery induces vessel wall inflammation, delayed arterial healing, and occasionally cause serious complications such as stent thrombosis (ST) and myocardial infarction (MI)2.
-These drawbacks motivated the development of stents with biodegradable coatings that leave only a bare metal stent after polymer resorption and raises the obvious question of whether development of biodegradable-polymer drug-eluting stents (BP-DES) will improve outcomes 2.
-Whether metal alloy coronary stent platforms with biodegradable polymers are associated with improved clinical outcomes when compared with newer DP-DES and the possible influence of additional factors, including polymer composition and stent strut thickness3 have been topics of debate4 It is important to note that there is significant variability in the strut thickness of available BP-DES, which may partly account for the failure of BP-DES to demonstrate superiority over DP-DES.
-Today, novel biodegradable polymer stents are available with uncoated struts and up to half as thick as the struts of the first generation BP-DES2.
-The SynergyTM stent (Boston Scientific Corporation) is a thin-strut (74-79µm) platinum chromium (PtCr) metal alloy stent that elutes everolimus from a bioabsorbable Poly (D,L-lactide-co-glycolide) polymer only applied to the abluminal surface (BP-EES) 5.
+The implantation of a drug-eluting stent (DES) is now considered the standard approach for percutaneous coronary intervention (PCI).1 While the addition of a drug-eluting polymer to the coronary stent marked a major advance in reducing restenosis, the lifelong presence of a durable polymer (DP) in a coronary artery induces vessel wall inflammation, delayed arterial healing, and occasionally cause serious complications such as stent thrombosis (ST) and myocardial infarction (MI).2 These drawbacks motivated the development of stents with biodegradable coatings that leave only a bare metal stent after polymer resorption and raises the obvious question of whether development of biodegradable-polymer drug-eluting stents (BP-DES) will improve outcomes.2 Metal alloy coronary stent platforms with biodegradable polymers are associated with improved clinical outcomes when compared with newer DP-DES and the possible influence of additional factors, including polymer composition and stent strut thickness,3 have been topics of debate.4 It is important to note that there is significant variability in the strut thickness of available BP-DES, which may partly account for the failure of BP-DES to demonstrate superiority over DP-DES.
+Today, novel biodegradable polymer stents are available with uncoated struts and up to half as thick as the struts of the first generation BP-DES.2 The SynergyTM stent (Boston Scientific Corporation) is a thin-strut (74-79µm) platinum chromium (PtCr) metal alloy stent that elutes everolimus from a bioabsorbable Poly (D,L-lactide-co-glycolide) polymer only applied to the abluminal surface (BP-EES).
+5

-The results of the recently published EVOLVE II trial6 are encouraging and suggest that percutaneous coronary intervention (PCI) with BP-EES or with DP-DES (PromusTM, Boston Scientific Corporation) is similar.
-Therefore, we performed a meta-analysis of all available randomized controlled trials (RCTs) comparing clinical outcomes of patients treated with BP-EES or with latest generation DP-DES.
+The results of the recently published EVOLVE II trial6 are encouraging and suggest that PCI with BP-EES or with DP-DES (PromusTM, Boston Scientific Corporation) is similar.
+We sought to investigate the efficacy of this BP-EES in the present meta-analysis of randomized controlled trials (RCTs) comparing clinical outcomes of patients treated with BP-EES compared to latest generation DP-DES.

 Methods